Cucumber Yogurt Soup with Maras & Sumac Drizzle

 Make the spiced olive oil Put the oil into a small pan set over medium heat.
 When the oil shimmers, add the chile and sumac, stir, and turn off the heat.
 Let the oil cool and infuse with the spices for at least 10 minutes.

-To serve Pour the soup into small bowls or a pretty glass — the soup is rich, so a ½ cup portion is plenty.
+To serve Pour the soup into small bowls or pretty glasses — the soup is rich, so a ½ cup portion is plenty.
 Use a spoon to drizzle on a little of the spiced oil and top with a little fresh mint.